base/base/docs/specs/interop/predeploys.md

 It is important to ensure that the source chain is in the dependency set of the destination chain, otherwise it is possible to send a message that is not playable.

+When a message fails to be relayed, only the timestamp at which it first failed along with its source chain id are stored.
+This is needed for calculation of the failed message's expiry.
+The source chain id is also required to simplify the function signature of `sendExpire`.

 ```solidity
 function relayMessage(uint256 _destination, uint256 _source, uint256 _nonce, address _sender, address _target, bytes memory _message) external payable {
     require(msg.sender == address(CROSS_L2_INBOX));